amitu/vyasa/docs/shastra.md

 > **^uddhrit creates a local copy of the bhasya^** - the quoted bhasya appears
 > in your repository but references the source. vyasa check verifies the
-> source still has this mantra and it hasn't been deprecated.
+> source still has this mantra and it isn't tyakta.

 ## validation